raksonibs/docker_base_images/README.md

       - service_health_checks/elasticsearch
       - --

-### Testing the images locally

-- Make your changes, then run `docker build ./ruby --build-arg RUBY_VERSION=2.3 -t base-image-test` to build your image
-- Temporarily replace the base image of the app you'd like to test against by editing its Dockerfile to say `FROM base-image-test:latest`

 ### Versioning

 A version of this image is released for each supported version of ruby (2.2, 2.3, 2.4, 2.5).